 How We Evaluated Purchasing Cards

 Business owners typically use purchasing cards to help streamline and simplify their purchasing process.
 Just like normal credit cards, purchasing cards have a wide range of costs, terms, and qualifications.
-The best P-Card for your business is likely going to be determined by how you plan to use the card, costs, potential benefits, and if you meet the qualifications.
-For that reason, the criteria we used to evaluate the best P-Card included these factors.
+The best P-Card for your business is likely going to be determined by how you plan to use the card, costs, potential benefits, and if you meet the qualifications. it’s important to choose a business card that matches your business needs.

 Based on the wants and needs of business owners, the criteria we used to evaluate the best P-Cards are: